johnbender/writing/_posts/2013-01-15-system-f-in-coffeescript.md

     throw "Type mismatch"
 ```

-This definition assumes that the browser's `instanceof` implementation is behaving properly but certainly serves the purpose here.
-Assuming the type `Foo` is defined for the calculus and with `class Foo` in the CoffeeScript, we can add types to the original K-combinator example.
+This definition assumes that the browser's `instanceof` implementation is behaving properly but certainly serves the purpose of illustration here.
+Assuming the type `Foo` is defined for the calculus and with `class Foo` in the CoffeeScript, we can add types to a simple example.

 <div class="center">
   <img class="slim" src="/assets/images/diagrams/system-f-cs/simply-typed-lambda-calculus-typing-examples.png"></img>